DanielCosme/personal/content/about/_index.md

 Currently Looking for a job as a software engineer.

 ### What I like

-Learning.

-Computers, programming, linux.
+Computers, programming, Unix.

-Servers , cloud infrastructure, distributed systems.
+Backend applications, cloud infrastructure, distributed systems.

 Looking underneath abstractions before embracing them.
 In other words: understanding the underlying problem before accepting the solution